Understanding the cost of trekking gorillas in Uganda and Rwanda and the price of a gorilla permit.

 Permits, Accommodation, Meals, Transport.

-Planning a gorilla trekking tour in Uganda or Rwanda may seem like a simple and fun affair considering the wide availability of planning information on the internet, but it could be more complex.
-East Africa’s travel logistics are dynamic; a foreign traveler will find navigating gorilla trip planning logistics a nightmare.
+Planning a gorilla trekking safari in Uganda or Rwanda may seem like a simple and fun affair considering the wide availability of planning information on the internet, but it could be more complex.
+East Africa’s travel logistics are dynamic; a foreign traveler will find navigating gorilla safari planning logistics a nightmare.